mixer/developer-docs/pages/01.guides/05.embeds/01.introduction/doc.md

 - `t` - Provide a time here to skip to this time within the vod
 - `disableLinks` - Set this to true to prevent links within the Embed
 - `hideChannel` - Set this to true to hide the channel/"Watch on Mixer" link for this embed.
-- `mixplay` - Set this to true to show MixPlay controls in the embed.
-Defaults to false.

 # Chat Options